Removing Valet from a trip

 You must review all vehicle documentation provided by the Turo Valet attendant and report any new damage to Turo within 24 hours of the end of the trip in order for it to be eligible for consideration as a claim*.
 Use the claims tool and provide as many details as possible.
 Photos of the damage (measured with a ruler) and video are helpful and may expedite the claims process.

 After you file a claim, a Turo claims specialist will contact you within one business day.
-You can read more about the claims process here.
+You can read more about what happens when there's a damage claim.

 * If you’re providing your car as a Commercial Host, you waive the option to file any claim through Turo claims.
 You’re solely responsible for the maintenance and repair of your vehicle, regardless of fault.